mhartnett998/Selected-Code-Examples/README.md

 * Plan B - Code for my Plan B research project.
 The project was an analysis of survey data collected by the Women in Neurology Collaberative Study
 * Causal Inference Code - The final exam for my causal inference course (PUBH 7485).
 Data come from the National Longitudinal Mortality Study.
 * Teaching Code - Code examples from a lecture I gave as a TA for STAT 4893W, Consultation and Communication for Statisticians with Dr. Kuzmak.
 The goal of this lecture was to give students a first look at SQL and Python and their basic usage.

+## Note on old files
+Some of the older projects in this repository were written for one-off analyses and were not designed with reusability in mind.
+I’ve included them because they demonstrate specific skills relevant to the positions I’m applying for.
+My more recent work such as the Python App and Inequality Model reflects my current standards for modularity, clarity, and reproducibility.